 Treatment of postpoliomyelitis syndrome is supportive.

 All infants and children should be immunized.
-The American Academy of Pediatrics recommends vaccination at ages 2 mo, 4 mo, and 6 to 18 mo and a booster dose at age 4 to 6 yr (see Poliomyelitis and see Recommended Immunization Schedule for Ages 0–6 yr).
+The American Academy of Pediatrics recommends vaccination at ages 2 mo, 4 mo, and 6 to 18 mo and a booster dose at age 4 to 6 yr (see also Poliomyelitis and Table 2: Recommended Immunization Schedule for Ages 0–6 yr).
 Childhood vaccination produces immunity in > 95% of recipients.

 Salk inactivated poliovirus vaccine (IPV) is preferred to Sabin live-attenuated oral polio vaccine (OPV), which causes paralytic poliomyelitis in about 1 case per 2,400,000 doses and is thus no longer available in the US.
 Serious adverse effects have not been associated with IPV.